Leigh Delamere services

 In circa 2001 a 'drive-thru' Burger King was added to the service area.
 Although it has since closed (presumably because it directed trade away from the main building), the set-up can still be seen on the westbound side.

-A few years ago the westbound unbranded restaurant and Caffè Ritazza units became Costa.
-Recently the eastbound Fork In The Road Restaurant (a unique take on Moto's catering) and Upper Crust became EDC and Costa respectively.
+In circa 2007/2008, the westbound unbranded restaurant and Caffè Ritazza units became Costa.
+Also, the eastbound Fork In The Road Restaurant (a unique take on Moto's catering) and Upper Crust became EDC and Costa respectively.

 In 2011, the eastbound side gained the first ever Domino's Pizza outlet, in what was billed as the start of a full roll-out.
 This never happened, and the outlet was removed in January 2012.